 - Send any money.
 HIS-Dubai does not ask for money transfers or payments from applicants to secure a job;

 - Engage in further communication if you believe the communications may be fraudulent.
-All communicate from HIS-Dubai will be from a @hartlandinternational.com email address only.
+All communications from HIS-Dubai will be from a @hartlandinternational.com email address only.

 - The perpetrators will often ask recipients to complete bogus recruitment documentation, such as application forms, terms and conditions of employment or visa forms.
 The HIS-Dubai name and logo is often featured on the documentation without authority;